-You might have noticed I haven’t posted an Instant Pot recipe for a while.
+You might have noticed I haven’t posted an Instant Pot recipe in a while.
 I was in Georgia, visiting over the holidays, and no Instant Pot.
 Honestly, I went through withdrawal!
 But when I got back, and met a friend at Panera, I knew exactly what I wanted to make next!
 A 30 Minute Total Time Instant Pot Roast Medium Rare.
-So I could copycat those famous Panera Steak & White Cheddar Panini.
+So I could copycat the famous Panera Steak & White Cheddar Panini.

 About 30 Minute Total Time Instant Pot Roast:

-First, before we could make either sandwich, we needed the beef!
-Let’s talk about the 30 Minute Total Time Instant Pot Roast.
-It’s like the “Mother” and the Panini & French Dip the “child” recipes.
-(There are lots of other ways to refashion your Leftover Beef, too.)
+While we’re mentioning leftovers, there are lots of other ways to refashion your Leftover Beef, too.
 Leftover Roast is like the gift that keeps on giving, if you know how to use it and work with it.
 If you’re interested, make sure you click that link!

+But back to this roast.
 Rump Roast was on sale, two for one, so it was an obvious no-brainer.
 The Rump usually isn’t my first choice in a roast.
 It’s a little dense, it’s lean, and if it’s not perfectly cooked and on the rare side, it can be dry, tough & chewy.
-On the plus side: the price was great and cooked just right, it can be fantastic.
-And as you can see, the Instant Pot cooks up 30 Minute Total Time Instant Pot Roast just right.
+On the plus side: the price was great, and when cooked just right, it can be fantastic.
+And as you can see, the Instant Pot cooks up that roast just right.

 Cooking 30 Minute Total Time Instant Pot Roast:

-When pressure cooking, the timing isn’t just about weight, it’s also about shape.
-Thicker roasts will be less rare than smaller ones, in the same amount of time.
-It’s really counter-intuitive.
 This timing and method for Instant Pot Roast will work for a wide range of roasts, though I haven’t made one that was over about 4 1/2″ inches thick.
+Just follow the instructions in the recipe closely.

 Let’s talk first about the on sale Rump roast I used.
 The Rump Roast is a cut from the Bottom Round, found on the rear leg of the cow.
 That’s a pretty big muscle.
 You have basically three options for cooking: